 I don’t know how to analyze dreams, but I suspect that this one does not have an underlying meaning that relates to my career.
 It has been almost 20 years since I left the cosmetics business, so it is not a part of my daily thought process.
 When I have the dream, it is probably more a reflection of what I ate that day, or the temperature in the room.
 Still, I cannot help but think that I harbor some subconscious connection to the days when I wore the white lab coat with the silver “C” pinned on it.

 Back then, in my 20’s, working for Clinique was a dream job.
 I had been promoted to cosmetics from the men’s department, and immediately took a liking to it.
 While not a superstar sales consultant by any means, I did well overall because I worked hard and offered good customer service.
 I liked staying busy, organizing everything and studying the new products.
-I quickly learned that everything in the famous light-green box with silver C emblem was a high-quality product: Clinique, after all, is the number one prestige skin-care line in the world.
+I quickly learned that each item in the famous light-green box with silver C emblem was of the highest quality: Clinique, after all, is the number one prestige skin-care line in the world.

 The lessons I learned from my Clinique training would stay with me forever.
 I once had an Account Coordinator (LeeAnn) tell me that she bled green-that is how much she loved the company.
 At the Macy’s store in Athens, I can still remember how she responded when we made a comment about a new eye-shadow color.
 The shade was Yellow Moon, but it should have been called Obnoxiously Bright Lemon, because that is what it looked like.
 It was color #50 and I can picture it to this day.
 We were concerned about our ability to sell this color, and she told us, with complete conviction, that “everything Clinique makes is wonderful”, and that we would grow to love Yellow Moon as much as Bronze Satin or Silver Peony or any of the other top sellers.
 Now, you need to understand that Leeann wasn’t selling us a story, and the lesson wasn’t even about Yellow Moon as a color.
 The lesson was that we should ALWAYS be positive about EVERYTHING.
 If Clinique does something, it is awesome.
 Period.
 I realized then that if you tell yourself that something is great enough times, you will eventually believe it.
 This was a lesson in “The Secret”, decades before any of us would hear anything about the power of positive thinking.
 I would never, from that point on, say anything less than enthusiastic about a Clinique product.